emotion-nub/nameage12/backup/notes.md

 Cloud Functions Machine Learning A/B Testing Frontend Great things never come from comfort zones.
 Difficult roads often lead to beautiful destinations.
 NLP Virtual Machines Multi-threading Quantum Computing Microservices Data Science
 Security Predictive Analytics Neural Networks Blockchain Parallel Processing Success is how high you bounce when you hit bottom.
+Do what you love and the money will follow.
+Content Delivery Network React Lambda Functions OAuth Event-driven Architecture Python I find that the harder I work, the more luck I seem to have.
+Message Queue Event Sourcing